 Trade Data PortalsAnalyze freight trendsMarket insights

-These tools and references help improve understanding of logistics processes and decision-making.
+These tools help improve understanding and decision-making in logistics operations.

 Visual Overview: Main Modes of Freight Transportation

-The table below summarizes the primary freight transportation modes and their general characteristics:
+The table below summarizes the primary freight transportation modes:

 Transport ModeKey FeatureTypical Use